har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 * Supports 24-bit audio streams with Fs = 44.1kHz, 48kHz or 96kHz
 * I2S master output with I2S Philips standard 24/32 data frame
 * Optional MCLK output generation
 * Uses inexpensive Aliexpress-sourced STM32F411 "Black Pill" and PCM5102A modules.

-I'm pleasantly surprised to note that this USB-DAC is a noticeable improvement from my laptop headphone output, when driving my old iPhone SE standard wired earbuds.
+This USB-DAC is a noticeable improvement from my laptop headphone output, when driving my old iPhone SE standard wired earbuds.
 Better clarity in general and with punchier bass.
-I normally re-use my prototype modules for whatever new project comes to mind, but I intend to use this setup as a permanent headphone driver!
+I normally re-use my prototype modules for whatever new project comes to mind, but I am now using this setup as a permanent headphone driver.

 ## Credits